 “Stay at home” was crystal-clear.
 It was a surprisingly effective instruction.
 “Stay alert” is ambiguous and has been widely greeted with derision.
 Do we need to stay alert because Government communications are confusing?
 Of course, moving from a binary to a non-binary situation - lockdown to lockdown-easing - is challenging and sloganising the transition is fraught with danger.
 Slogans are good in binary situations and the Government’s advisers have previous form in simplifying complex messages into a simple strapline, like “Take back control” and “Get Brexit done”.
 But they have now fallen into the trap of trying to serialise the original concept; using some of the same characters.

 From a brand perspective, a brand proposition should always describe the customer benefit in alignment with the brand’s purpose.
 So what is the purpose of the Government’s lockdown easing?
 Surely that’s getting us back to work, safely, so the economy can restarted.
 While we all understood what “Stay at home” meant, how can we go back to work, yet "Stay alert" to an invisible, microscopic airborne virus?

-The sloganeer has fallen into the trap of trying to replicate the rhythm of the first slogan – “Stay at home, Protect the NHS, Save lives” – by reinforcing the prefix ‘Stay’ in its replacement – “Stay alert, Control the virus, Save lives”.
+The sloganeer has fallen into the trap of trying to replicate the triple-whammy rhythm of the first slogan – “Stay at home, Protect the NHS, Save lives” – by reinforcing the prefix ‘Stay’ in its replacement – “Stay alert, Control the virus, Save lives”.
 This feels like executive tidiness taking precedence over meaning and has led to a woolly strapline.
 It would probably be more effective in communicating its purpose by saying "Keep your distance, Control the virus, Save Lives".
-The graphic presntation, too, is shabby and looks like it's been put together with Letraset and flooring tape.
+The graphic presentation, too, is shabby and looks like it's been put together with Letraset and flooring tape.

 BUT WHAT ABOUT THE NHS?